20 Types of Screwdrivers & How They Use | Daily Life Tools

 Electric Screwdriver

-One benefit to using an electric screwdriver is that it can save time: in many cases, using an electric screwdriver will reduce your overall work time by around 30 to 50 percent.
+One benefit to using an electric screwdriver is that it can save time: in many cases, it will reduce your overall work time by around 30 to 50 percent.

 15. Battery-powered Screwdriver

 There are many different types of screwdrivers.
-In addition to manual screwdrivers, you’ll often find electric and battery-powered ones as well.
-A battery-powered screwdriver is a convenient tool for use when you don’t have an outlet nearby.
+In addition to manual screwdrivers, you’ll often find electric and battery-powered ones.
+A battery-powered screwdriver is a convenient tool when you don’t have an outlet nearby.

 Battery-powered Screwdriver